 When you have a preemie in the NICU or just home from the NICU, what happens?
 Do they still hit those milestones?
 Do they accomplish them later?
 What can you do if they aren’t meeting milestones, how do you cope?

-Having twins made everything that much worse for me.
-When you have one twin that went and met all her milestones ahead of target, and then you have another one who spent a lot of time in the NICU and came home much later and didn’t hit her milestones until much later, it was really hard to cope with.
+Having twins made everything that much more difficult for me.
+We had one twin that met her milestones ahead of target, but her sister, who spent a lot of time in the NICU and came home much later, didn’t meet her milestones until much later.
+It was really hard to cope with.

 For us it was all about just making sure that she was progressing, no matter how little or how great the progress was.
 Anything was better than nothing.
 Kendall went through our local Help me Grow program, and it really helped ease our worries as well.
 They would be concerned about she was doing, and then a month later she would hit that milestone.
 It may have been a month behind; however, she would always seem to hit the milestones.